 “Chum” is such a nice, evocative, old-fashioned-y word for friend.
 It recalls the Leave-It-To-Beaver era types of playground friendships, back when the world was black-and-white, at least on TV screens.
 Your chum was a friend who would be there after school, at your house on Saturday morning, and maybe even would let you come along with his or her family on their vacation.
 “Chum” implies a comfortable, organic friendship.
 A chum would get down in the dirt with you when you fell off the merry-go-round.
-You, in your turn, would help her limp to the school nurse when they twisted her ankle running the bases.
+You, in your turn, would help her limp to the school nurse when she twisted her ankle running the bases.
 And, most importantly, he would stand beside you against the local bully.
 Because nobody, but nobody, picks on his best friend!

 After my children and I escaped our abusive home, I begged my life-long church for help.
 We only had what we had been able to grab that day.
 My X had made sure I lost my job.
 We were desperate.

 My church made clear that they wouldn’t help us financially or in any practical way.
 Like they told me, they really don’t do that sort of thing.
 Any help they would give me would only encourage me in my undesirable course of action.
 Their point was even more clarified when a family-friend pastor called and asked me over and over, “Well, what are you going to do?”
 Never, “How can I help?”

 My church assigned me a nouthetic “Biblical” counseling team.
 They offered counsel from all the training they had acquired — one long weekend once a year at some hotel, with a few lectures and some break-out sessions.
 You probably know the counsel they had been taught and tried out on me.
 Wives submit to your husbands.
 Marriage matters more than the people in it.
 Pray even more.
 Memorize the right verses, and (because I reached a new level of scripture memory) X would miraculously become nice all the time, not just in public or in front of them or when he wanted something.